entzmingerc/drumcrow/README.md

 `CROW.C1 X` Select a parameter.
 The voltage at crow input 1 sets the parameter value.
 (0 - 10V)
 `CROW.C2 X Y` Set parameter X to value Y
 `CROW.C3 X Y Z` Trigger envelopes on channel X with note Y and amplitude Z
-Input voltage 0-10V is mapped to -10 to +10 value inside drumcrow.
+Input voltage 0-10V is typically mapped to -10 to +10 value inside drumcrow.
-Thus, `V 5` is usually 0 for params.
-Ratios use `V 0` to disable 0.

 Navigate and select drumcrow parameters using digits (module, param, channel)
-`CROW.C1 234` just an example, this sets module 2 param 3 on channel 4
+`CROW.C1 234` select module 2 param 3 on channel 4, input voltage sets the value
-`CROW.C1 50X` turns on/off trig sequencer for channel X
-`CROW.C1 86X` initializes state matrix for channel X
 `CROW.C1 1234` put a 1 in front to set ratio
 `CROW.C1 2234` put a 2 in front to set synth model
-`CROW.C2 261 V 5` sets 26 on ch1 to V 5 (which sets it to zero)
+`CROW.C2 261 V 4` sets 26 on Ch1 to V 4
-`CROW.C3 1 V 0 V 5` sets note to V 0, sets volume to V 5, triggers ch1
+`CROW.C3 1 V 0 V 8` sets note to V 0, sets volume to V 8, triggers Ch1

 Channel = 0 select all channels
 Channel = 1-4 select a channel